Masterpush07/Anomaly-Detection-for-IoT-Sensors/README.md

 # 🛰️ Time Series Anomaly Detection for IoT Sensors

 This project is an **end-to-end solution** for detecting anomalies in IoT sensor data using **Machine Learning and Deep Learning** techniques.
-It is developed as part of the **AI/ML Engineer (Fresher) Assignment**, demonstrating strong skills in data preprocessing, feature engineering, and anomaly detection modeling.

 ---